TomerFi/crda-cli/README.md

 # Crda CLI 1.5

 This project is still in development mode.
+For analysis, currently, only Java's Maven ecosystem is implemented.

-Staging version (Pre-release) can be found [here](https://github.com/RHEcosystemAppEng/crda-cli/releases/tag/staging).
+- Staging version (Pre-release) can be found [here](https://github.com/RHEcosystemAppEng/crda-cli/releases/tag/staging).
+- Sample projects can be found in the [crda-usage-examples repo](https://github.com/RHEcosystemAppEng/crda-usage-examples)

+## Run using executable

-Download you binary based on your OS.
+Download the binary based on your OS from the [Releases tab](https://github.com/RHEcosystemAppEng/crda-cli/releases.

+The _Html_ report is saved as a local file in the OS's temporary folder.

 ```shell
 $ crda analyse /path/to/maven/project/pom.xml